1. Combine the water, sugar, yeast, and butter in the bowl of a stand mixer and mix with the dough hook until combined. Let sit for 5 minutes.

 2. Add the salt and flour and mix on low speed until combined.
 Increase the speed to medium and continue kneading until the dough is smooth and begins to pull away from the side of the bowl, about 3 to 4 minutes.
 If the dough appears too wet, add additional flour, 1 tablespoon at a time.
 Remove the dough from the bowl, place on a flat surface and knead into a ball with your hands.

-7. Bring the water to a boil in a large pot over high heat and carefully add the baking soda.
-It will bubble up, so add it slowly.
-Boil the pretzel bites in the water solution in batches.
+6. Boil the pretzel bites in the water solution in batches.
 We did about 15 bites at a time.
 Boil for about 30 seconds.
 Remove with a large slotted spoon.
-Place pretzel bites on a baking sheet that has been sprayed with cooking spray or that is lined with a Silpat baking mat.
+Place pretzel bites on a baking sheet that has been lined with parchment paper or a Silpat.
 Make sure they are not touching.
-Brush the tops lightly with the egg wash and season liberally with the salt.
-Place into the oven and bake for 15 to 18 minutes until golden brown.
+Brush the tops with the egg wash and season liberally with the salt.
+Place into the oven and bake for 15 to 18 minutes, or until golden brown.